 GDP per capita in Belgium

 In 2025, GDP per capita in Belgium was 63,726 $, up from 63,356 $ in 2024.
-Explore the historical series and compare Belgium with other economies below.
+This gives Belgium the 7th-highest in the European Union, and the 22nd-highest globally (out of 194 economies with available data).

 GDP per capita